Posted in Plumbing Repairs

 Cracked Pipe in Kelowna: Sewer Line Symptoms

-A slow drain, whether it is a sink, shower, or bathtub drain, is obnoxious and frustrating, but it isn’t a sign of a cracked pipe—right?
+One of the most common household issues is clogged drains, which you can tell mainly by slow drainage, whether it is a sink, shower, or bathtub drain.
+It’s obnoxious and frustrating, but it isn’t a sign of a cracked pipe—right?
 It’s true that water taking forever to drain out of fixtures is sometimes just a run-of-the-mill clog.
-But, it could indicate a cracked pipe in Kelowna too, especially in combination with other signs that there is trouble coming down the pipe.
+But, it could indicate a cracked pipe in Kelowna, too, especially in combination with other signs that there is trouble coming down the pipe.
 Even if it is just a clog, it is making your kitchen or bathroom experience a lot less pleasant and needs to be dealt with.

 Frequent, Stubborn Clogs

 You plunge until your arms ache, pour entire bottles of harsh chemical drain cleaners down the drain, and even try a little prayer—but that nasty clog just won’t budge.
 Or, you think you’ve got it plunged away, only to have the fixture clog right up again the next time you use it.
 This aggravating problem could be related to a cracked pipe in Kelowna, and no amount of plunging is going to fix it.
-Frequent or incredibly stubborn clogs are often caused by tree root intrusion, and they’re best eliminated with an appointment for professional Kelowna drain cleaning service.
+Frequent or incredibly stubborn clogs are often caused by tree root intrusion, and they’re best eliminated with an appointment for a professional drain cleaning service in Kelowna.
+It’s the best preventative maintenance for any type of pipe clog and minimizes any risks of leaks.
+We recommend that you check the pipe joints for any leaks; chances are the fittings and connectors are loose or damaged.

 Puddles or Lush Spots on Lawn